Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ### Loading Forward List

 Forward list loads the list of user whom any message or file can be forwarded.
 Select user to forward message.
+It also show recent contacted users.
 Change the type of mode to `MesiboUserListFragment.MODE_SELECTCONTACT_FORWARD`.

-There are some ectra arguments to load forward list
+There are some extra arguments to load forward list

 - `MesiboUI.MESSAGE_ID`- MESSAGE_ID is the unique ID for each message ,that you need to forward.
 - `MesiboUI.MESSAGE_IDS` - Multiple message can also be forwarded at a time by  putting all the message Ids in an array.